 CACHYS Hybrid Sorption Process (click to enlarge)

 Another key component of the technology is the use of a low-cost sorbent (consisting of active component, promoter, and support).
-UND is evaluating effective and cost-competitive hybrid sorbent formulations for CO2capture that have been identified in previous studies.
+UND is evaluating effective and cost-competitive sorbent formulations for CO2capture that have been identified in previous studies.

 Related Papers and Publications: